John Lloyd: In The Mind Of An Iconic Graphic Designer

 You have had an amazing career, having been one of the pioneers in corporate design.
 I was always curious about the interaction with the client and the relationship between creative freedom and commercial appeal.
 Over the course of your career, can you pinpoint which was your greatest challenge and which your greatest fear?

-I have always believed that the nature of a relationship between designer and client should be one of partnership and trust.
-To be a successful corporate designer, you need to be a very good listener; you need to get very close to the client organization and to understand fully what makes it special and different.
-Only then can you identify the unique positioning of the company and give full and distinctive expression to the corporate personality.
-Successful corporate identity design is all about expressing the identity of the client organization; it has absolutely nothing to do with the pre-occupations and self-expression of the designer.
-Designers who take an arrogant stance, who insist that they know best without fully engaging with the client organization, and without appreciating its special characteristics, never produce effective or lasting results.
+I have always believed that the relationship between a designer and a client should be one of partnership and trust.
+To be a successful corporate designer, you need to be an excellent listener; you need to get very close to the client organization and fully understand what makes it unique.
+Only then can you identify the company’s unique positioning and give full and distinctive expression to its corporate personality.

-Throughout my design career I have focused on achieving measurable results for clients rather than seeking approval from peers.
-I was and am particularly proud of my design consultancy, Lloyd Northover, being awarded the first ever Design Effectiveness Award for our corporate identity programme for Courtaulds in 1989.
-Since then we have won many more International Design Effectiveness Awards – indisputable proof that the right approach to corporate identity research, strategy development, and design really does bring measurable benefits to clients.
-We have also received purely creative awards, including an International Gold Award from the New York Art Directors Club.
-So I have always maintained a self-imposed balance between creative freedom and commercial objectives.
+Throughout my career, I have focused on achieving measurable results for clients rather than seeking approval from peers.
+I am particularly proud of my design consultancy, Lloyd Northover, being awarded the first-ever Design Effectiveness Award in 1989 for our corporate identity programme for Courtaulds.
+Since then, we have won many more International Design Effectiveness Awards—indisputable proof that the right approach to corporate identity research, strategy development, and design truly delivers measurable benefits to clients.

 The greatest challenge over the years has been to continue to produce work that is both creative and effective, whilst at the same time enjoying the process and having fun.
 The greatest fear has been that, one day, commissions would dry up but, fortunately, that has never happened.

-A logotype is, of course, only a small part of a branding system.
-Typefaces, colours, formats for communications materials, liveries, buildings, interiors, signs, packaging, and product designs all provide expressions of a corporate or product brand.
-But it is the logo that sits at the heart of the visual identity system and expresses the essence of the organization at a glance.
-Products come and go with increasing rapidity; advertising and promotional campaigns have limited life spans, house styles and formats change, but the logo continues year after year and provides continuity.
-When a designer creates a logo a number of objectives have to be borne in mind.
+A logotype is, of course, only a small part of a broader branding system.
+Typefaces, colors, formats for communication materials, liveries, buildings, interiors, signs, packaging, and product designs all contribute to the expression of a corporate or product brand.
+However, the logo sits at the heart of the visual identity system, encapsulating the essence of the organization at a glance.

 Cyrano de Bergerac // Royal Shakespeare Company, 1983